uschpc/documentation-public/project_data_migration.md

 Identify and document unwanted or re-generatable/re-downloadable data from your /home/rcf-proj directory, especially those folders with large amounts of small files (e.g., custom Python/R/Anaconda installations).
 These small files will slow down the migration substantially.
 Specific files and directories can be excluded from the transfer.

 Also check if your new directory under the new project file system, /project, on Discovery is created already.
-If not, you can create one like so:
+A storage allocaiton for each project has been created and you should see:

 ```
-mkdir /project/aaa/bbb
+/project/userid_project#
 ```

 #### Step 4: Start migration using rsync